JE1314/LAMMPS_builder/README.md

 Thicknes of each of the Fe slabs that form the surfaces.
 This is the thickness before the roughness is applied to the surface This value corresponds to the number of Fe lattice constants (aFe)

 For example:  boxLenghtZ = 20

+## Notes

+The script could be modified to simulate any confined system in LAMMPS using a range of force-fields.
+Please contact the authors if you would like help making these modifications.